sgaliamov/blog/_posts/values.md

 But I don't like this name because this things are not "soft" and not quite skills.

 I would say that these are a values.
-A misunderstanding of these values will lead to the collapse of any project, even if it follows the most perfect best practices.
+A denial of these values will lead to the collapse of any project, even if it follows the most perfect best practices.
 And the opposite is true as well.
-A deep acceptance of these values can even compensate for a lack of technical skills.
+A deep acceptance of these values can even compensate for the lack of technical skills.

 ## Simplicity